chumaltd/alain/README.md

 ## Usage

-<u>Before starting, protect code with git.
-This generator modifies existing code.</u>
+<u>Before starting, protect your code with git.
+This generator modifies existing code, and requires a clean branch.</u>

 Specify proto file to `alain` command.
 You may need to prefix `bundle exec` with `bundle install`.